-A wide range of student activities are on offer at college, allowing students to explore all areas of their interests and potential.
+A wide range of student activities are on offer at the residential college, allowing students to explore all areas of their interests and potential.
 From sports and arts, through to clubs and committees, life at college is all about creating fun and lasting memories.

 The philosophy of our students is very much one of ‘having a go’: making UC the perfect place to get amongst it and try something new.

-Orientation Week starts with ‘Welcome Sunday’, where current UC students help you move into your new room and home.
+Orientation Week starts with ‘Welcome Sunday’, where current UC students help you move into your new student accomodation room and home.
 That kicks off a week of exciting activities to help orientate everyone around campus, ensuring you swiftly make new friends and familiarise yourself with the city of Melbourne.

 Please note that in 2020 the move in date will be a Saturday due to a timetable change at Melbourne University.